-- For Subscription Purchases (Nitro/Nitro Classic and Server Boosting)
+For Subscription Purchases (Nitro/Nitro Basic and Server Boosting)

-If you have some issues with your payment method and would like to change your default payment method for subscription purchases, you will need to navigate to your User Settings > Subscription tab to add or edit your desired payment and select Make this my default payment method.
-This will lead to any purchases to be charged directly to this new payment method.
+To switch your default payment method, navigate to your User Settings > Subscription tab to add or edit your desired payment and select Make this my default payment method.

 The deed has been done and you completed your purchase, now if you were at all curious how it’ll look like on your bank statements end, it should look like the below!